vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_principles_and_vision.md

 The source code repositories will be available for all Pro Customers.

 ## Transparency

 We believe in transparency.
 We develop our features in the open, we actively communicate on both forum and blogs.
 We reserve time so each developer can spend time with customers and understand our users pain points.

-### Do's and Don'ts List
-TODO
-Here is a quick cheatsheet of things to do and not do when incorporating ECS into yor code:

-* Do:
-    * Use structs instead of classes for holding data
-    * Seperate data and behavior by using ComponentSystem
-    * etc...

-* Don'ts:
-    * etc...